MSc. University of Montpellier, France 2002 (Supervisor: A. Estoup)

 Microsatellite loci of Orthopteran species, which are characterized by giant genomes, are prone to high levels of heterozygosity, high prevalence of null alleles and high similarity between their flanking regions.
 My questions hence ask for an improved understanding of the peculiar molecular evolution of the microsatellite markers in this Order.
 The accuracy of inferences on evolutionary history or population demography from microsatellite data is highly dependent on this knowledge.

-Chapuis, M.-P., Foucart, A., Plantamp, P. Blondin L., Leménager N., Benoit L., Gay P.-E. and C.S.
+Chapuis M.-P., Foucart A., Plantamp P. Blondin L., Leménager N., Benoit L., Gay P.-E. and C.S.
 Bazelet.
 2017.
 Genetic and morphological variation in non-polyphenic southern African populations of the desert locust.
-African Entomology, in press.
+African Entomology 25: 13-23.

 Pélissié B., C. Piou, H. Jourdan, C. Pagès, L. Blondin and M.-P. Chapuis.
 2016.
 Extra molting and selection on larval growth in the desert locust.
 PLoS ONE 11(5): e0155736.